 I would say some cultural mediation within the group is necessary.
 Some negotiation, especially in groups from conservative religious backgrounds, and more of those who don't have a religion, or who are not leading their lives to such moralities.

-It might be difficult for some conservative groups, to admit domestic violence.
-Not to admit when it happens, is a paternalistic problem.
-A lot of learning and self-reflection is necessary for both groups.
+It might be difficult for some conservative groups to admit domestic violence.
+Not to admit when it happens is a paternalistic problem.
+A lot of learning and self-reflection is necessary for both groups, the modern secular women and the conservatives.
 I think this is imperative because most of the conservative religious groups are pulling down on women’s rights from within.

 In your experience, what self-care methods have helped you from battling things like burnout?

 I have a glass back-balcony in my apartment where I started planting edible plants and herbs such as parsley.
 I also tried to take up on sewing which is very relieving, or sometimes I like to listen to the radio.
 I think most of the time because of the exhaustion and the burnout, it's the feeling of guilt.
 Because whenever you do something, you always feel like you are not doing what you are supposed to.